50.043 Database Systems and Big Data Course Handout¶

 -

-Class participation: 3% Ask/answer questions during classes, spot mistakes, etc.
+Class participation: 3% Attend at least 80% of all lessons to get full marks.
+Ask/answer questions during classes, spot mistakes, etc.

 -